-- (1) Net Cash Flow From Operating Activities Throughout the Year: Cash inflow from operating activities is estimated to be NT\$417,798 thousand generated from operating revenue. - (2) Net Cash Flow From Investing Activities Throughout the Year: Cash outflow from investing activities is estimated to be NT\$146,611 thousand, of which NT\$135,000 thousand is spent on the reconstruction of factory premises. - (3) Net Cash Flow From Financing Activities Throughout the Year: The Company will distribute cash dividends of NT\$94,776 thousand and the net cash outflow from financing activities is expected to be NT\$94,776 thousand. - (4) Remedial measures if cash is estimated to be insufficient and the liquidity analysis: Not applicable, as there is no insufficient cash estimated in the following year.
+(1) Net Cash Flow From Operating Activities Throughout the Year: Cash inflow from operating activities is estimated to be NT\$352,009 thousand generated from operating revenue.

+(2) Net Cash Flow From Investing Activities Throughout the Year: The Company's reconstruction of factory premises and production line equipment are expected to generate a cash outflow of NT\$183,404 thousand.

+(3) Net Cash Flow From Financing Activities Throughout the Year: The Company expects to distribute cash dividends of NT\$71,082 thousand, obtains bank financing of NT\$160,580 thousand, and the net cash inflow from financing activities is expected to be NT\$89,498 thousand in 2022.

+(4) Remedial measures if cash is estimated to be insufficient and the liquidity analysis: Not applicable, as there is no insufficient cash estimated in the following year.